Knamer95/Moonart/README.md

 _Once all this is done, you can run the Angular server with 'ng serve --host 192.168.1.x --live-reload false', being that your private IP, and you will be able to access to MoonArt from every device in your network!_

 _Since your virtual host may only be on one of your devices, you can access to MoonArt from 192.168.1.x:4200 from everywhere.
-Note that you can't access with moonart.io if you run the project in a host, and vice-versa_
+Note that you can't access with localhost, or your mapped domain if you run the project in a host, and vice-versa_

 \-\-\-

-9) Import the database queries from moonDB.sql (located at the root of the project).
+7) Import the database queries from moonDB.sql (located at the root of the project).
 I used MySQL Workbench.
 The credentials are:

 ```
 User: root